-MCS Measure Observer notes Reference Vessels without Nationality CMM 2009-09 declares vessels without nationality (no flag or flying more than 1 flag) to be deemed to have undermined the WCPF Convention and CMMs.
+MCS Observer Reference Measure notes Vessels without Nationality CMM 2009-09 declares vessels without nationality (no flag or flying more than 1 flag) to be deemed to have undermined the WCPF Convention and CMMs.
 Observers are asked to report all vessels sighted while in the Convention Area.
-CMM 2009-09 Eastern High Seas Pocket Special Management Area (EHSP- SMA) CMM 2010-02 establishes the eastern high seas pocket Special Management Area (EHSP-SMA): which is the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north.
-The EHSP-SMA came into force on 1 July 2011, and the purpose is to increase MCS information and deter IUU fishing.
+CMM 2009-09 Eastern High Seas Pocket Special Management Area (EHSP- SMA) CMM 2016-02 this CMM replaces 2010-02 that establishes the eastern high seas pocket Special Management Area (EHSP-SMA): which is the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north.
+The EHSP-SMA purpose is to increase MCS information and deter IUU fishing.
 Observers are asked to collect all data as required by the minimum standard data fields.
-Vessel sighting information is particularly important in the EHSP- SMA.
-CMM 2010-02 List of IUU Vessels CMM 2010-06 establishes a process for a list of vessels presumed to have carried out IUU fishing in the Convention Area.
-Observers are asked to record information on vessel sightings to help to identify vessels who may be undertaking IUU fishing.
+Vessel sighting information is particularly important in the EHSP-SMA and should reported as soon as possible.
+CMM 2016-02 Replaces CMM 2010-02 List of IUU Vessels CMM 2010-06 establishes a process for a list of vessels presumed to have carried out IUU fishing in the Convention Area.
+Observers are asked to record information on vessel sightings to identify vessels who may be undertaking IUU fishing.
 CMM 2010-06